 Downtown Adventure is your go-to source for all things happening in the vibrant downtown area of Temple, Texas.
 Stay updated on concerts, museum exhibits, First Friday events, business milestones, new businesses, and city news that impact the heart of our city.

-An exhibit debuting June 7 at the Temple Railroad & Heritage Museum will take visitors to the great beyond.
-The exhibit — First Fleet: NASA's Space Program — features the powerful and rarely seen photographs of John A. Chakeres, who spent five years documenting the early years of NASA’s space shuttle program.
+An exhibit at the Temple Railroad & Heritage Museum will take visitors to the great beyond.
+The exhibit — First Fleet: NASA's Shuttle Program — features the powerful and rarely seen photographs by John A. Chakeres, who spent five years documenting the early years of NASA’s space shuttle program.

 More clothing stores and improved sidewalks and roads are on City Council member Zoe Grant’s wishlist for downtown Temple.
 Grant serves District 2, which includes the downtown business and entertainment area.